The first monument to Nungesser and Coli by Louis Rey

 Last flight of the white bird

 ‘L’Oiseau Blanc’ The White Bird, was a custom built Levasseur PL.8.
-On Sunday 8 May 1927 it took off from Paris Le Bourget airfield headed for New York and a prize of $25,000.
+On Sunday 8 May 1927 it took off from Paris Le Bourget airfield heading for New York and a prize of $25,000.

 New York hotel owner Raymond Orteig had offered this outrageous award for the first non-stop transatlantic flight between the two cities.